cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/5-server-side.md

 ## Barebones server

-As a fast and simple Web 2.0 solution, navigate to the [Checkers CosmJS repository](https://github.com/cosmos/academy-checkers-ui) for the checkers blockchain, in the existing `gui` branch, and perform the following steps:
+As a fast and simple Web 2.0 solution, navigate to the [checkers CosmJS repository](https://github.com/cosmos/academy-checkers-ui) for the checkers blockchain, in the existing `gui` branch, and perform the following steps:

 1. Create a sub-directory of the `src` folder (e.g. `server`).
 2. Use the `express` Node.js module to create an HTTP REST API.